 Careless driving in New Jersey can be a serious offense, especially if it involves an accident with property damage, or worse, personal injury.
 The penalties are not as severe as reckless driving, but should still not be taken lightly.

-The State Still Has to Prove Its Case
+But the State of NJ Still Has to Prove Its Case

 However, the state must still prove its case against you.
 In order to do so, they must show that you drove "carelessly, or without due caution and circumspection, in a manner so as to endanger, or be likely to endanger, a person or property."